Amazon: marketplace guide

 - Fulfillment override - specifies the type of fulfillment you want to use.
 If all of your products are fulfilled by Amazon (FBA), select either this option or Automatic.
 As long as there is FBA stock for a product, the offer is set to FBA; once this stock is depleted, the system switches to merchant fulfillment.
 More information on this can be found on External fulfillment: FBA, LVB, and FBC.

 - List product on - specifies if your products are listed on the B2C Amazon marketplace, on Amazon Business (B2B), or both.
+This attribute is required only if B2B sales are available in the country where you are selling, currently: Canada, France, Germany, India, Italy, Japan, Mexico, Spain, United Kingdom, and United States.

 Optional